Trump says the U.S. will 'take over' Gaza and relocate its people. What does it mean?

 "My home is gone, my life is gone, my future is gone," he says.
 "If I travel and find a country that embraces me, provides me with safety and a good life, I will leave my country, leave my homeland, leave my home, because it will provide me with security and a good life."

-Anas Baba in Gaza City, Itay Stern in Tel Aviv, Yanal Jabarin in Jerusalem, Abu Bakr Bashir in London and Ahmed Abuhamda in Cairo contributed to this report.
+Anas Baba in Gaza City, Gaza, Nuha Musleh in Ramallah, West Bank, Itay Stern in Tel Aviv, Israel, Yanal Jabarin in Jerusalem, Abu Bakr Bashir and Lauren Frayer in London, Padma Rama in Washington, Eleanor Beardsley in Paris and Ahmed Abuhamda in Cairo contributed to this report.

 Copyright 2025 NPR